 Chalk paint isn’t durable or moisture-resistant.
 So, can you apply polycrylic over chalk paint?

-You can use polycrylic over chalk paint to increase the durability of the paint.
+You can use polycrylic over chalk paint to increase the durability of the finish.
 When dry, polycrylic forms a protective layer that is moisture, scratch, and water-resistant.
-This protective layer of polycrylic will protect chalk paint and the surface underneath it.
+This protective layer will protect the finish from water, scratches, and other damage.

-Also, polycrylic will give the chalk paint a more vibrant color shade, creating the perfect chalk finish.
+Also, it will give the finish a more vibrant color shade, creating the perfect chalk finish.

 Chalk paint must dry (cure) for 24 hours before applying polycyclic.
-During the 24 hours, the chalk paint solvent (water) evaporates, and the paint particles harden and compact to form a rigid paint coating.
+During the 24 hours, the paint solvent (water) evaporates, and the particles harden and compact to form a rigid paint coating.

-Applying polycrylic before chalk paint dries will make the finish sticky or tacky.
-That’s because the polycrylic coating prevents the chalk paint solvent (water) from evaporating.
-Since the paint solvent of the chalk paint can’t evaporate, the finish won’t dry and will turn sticky.
+Sealing it too soon will lead to a sticky or tacky finish.
+That’s because the sealant will prevent the paint solvent (water) from evaporating.
+Since the solvent can’t evaporate, the finish won’t dry and will turn sticky.

-However, you can speed up chalk paint’s dry time by increasing the solvent’s evaporation rate.
-To increase the evaporation rate, increase the air circulation around the coating.
+However, you can speed up the drying time by increasing the solvent’s evaporation rate by increasing the air circulation around the coating.

 For outdoor chalk paint surfaces, apply 3 coats of polycrylic.
-For indoor chalk paint surfaces, apply 2coats of polycrylic.
+For indoor surfaces, apply 2 coats.
 This is because the outdoor surfaces/objects are exposed to weather elements, such as rain, and need more protection.

-However, the number of coats for polycrylic depends on the surface usage.
+However, the number of coats you apply depends on the surface usage.
 For example, if an indoor surface will see a lot of friction and usage, apply 3 coats.
-Also, if an outdoor surface is under a roof and is protected from rain, apply 2 coats of polycrylic.
+Also, if an outdoor surface is under a roof and is protected from rain, apply 2 coats.

-The maximum number of coats for polycrylic over chalk paint is 3.
-If you apply more than 3 coats of polycrylic, the finish turns cloudy.
+The maximum number of coats for polycrylic is 3.
+If you apply more than 3 coats, the finish turns cloudy.
 That’s because each coat of polycrylic you add increases the blur of the finish.

 The minimum number of coats for polycrylic is 2.
-If you apply less than 2 coats of polycrylic, the sealant won’t protect the surface as much.
+If you apply less than 2 coats, the sealant won’t protect the surface as much.
 That’s because chalk paint is water-based and isn’t durable.
-So, one coat of polycrylic won’t be thick (or strong) enough to protect the chalk paint.
+So, one coat of sealant won’t be thick (or strong) enough to protect it.

 Mixing Polycrylic and Chalk Paint